-- General financial and investment information, including: - basic investment concepts, such as risk and return, diversification, dollar cost averaging, compounded return, and tax deferred investment, - historic differences in the return of asset classes (e.g., equities, bonds, or cash) based on standard market indices, - effects of inflation, - estimates of future retirement income needs, and - assessment of a customer's investment profile; - Descriptive information about an employer-sponsored retirement or benefit plan, participation in the plan, the benefits of plan participation, and the investment options available under the plan; - Asset allocation models that are: - o based on generally accepted investment theory,
+- General financial and investment information, including: - basic investment concepts, such as risk and return, diversification, dollar cost averaging, compounded return, and tax deferred investment, - historic differences in the return of asset classes (e.g., equities, bonds, or cash) based on standard market indices, - effects of inflation, - estimates of future retirement income needs, and - assessment of a customer's investment profile; - Descriptive information about an employer-sponsored retirement or benefit plan, participation in the plan, the benefits of plan participation, and the investment options available under the plan; - Asset allocation models that are: - o based on generally accepted investment theory, - accompanied by disclosures of all material facts and assumptions that may affect a reasonable investor's assessment of the asset allocation model or any report generated by such model, and - o in compliance with NASD IM-2210-6 (Requirements for the Use of Investment Analysis Tools) if the asset allocation model is an "investment analysis tool" covered by NASD IM-2210-6; and - Interactive investment materials that incorporate the above.

-&lt;sup>15 NASD Rule 2310(a): In recommending to a customer the purchase, sale or exchange of any security, a member shall have reasonable grounds for believing that the recommendation is suitable for such customer upon the basis of the facts, if any, disclosed by such customer as to his other security holdings and as to his financial situation and needs.
+15 NASD Rule 2310(a): In recommending to a customer the purchase, sale or exchange of any security, a member shall have reasonable grounds for believing that the recommendation is suitable for such customer upon the basis of the facts, if any, disclosed by such customer as to his other security holdings and as to his financial situation and needs.

-&lt;sup>16 The firm's policy prohibits registered representatives from recommending such strategy.
+16 The firm's policy prohibits registered representatives from recommending such strategy.

-&lt;sup>17 The firm's policy prohibits registered representatives from recommending such strategy.
+17 The firm's policy prohibits registered representatives from recommending such strategy.